-Standard wrenches (adjustable, open-end, box-end, Allen) and other standard tools are suitable for servicing valves as follows:
+Standard wrenches and tools are suitable for servicing valves as follows:

-- A. For removing bonnet-body nuts and bolts full set of 1/2" and 3/4" drive sockets is normally used.
+- A. For removing bonnet-body nuts and bolts a full set of 1/2" and 3/4" drive sockets is normally used.
 Pipe wrenches used on nuts or bolts have a definite crushing action which will deform them and is not recommended. - B. A standard packing tool can be used and/or a blunt hook is sometimes used to remove packing rings.
-A screwdriver to raise the packing gland (if it is in the fully down position) and generally combination box open end wrenches are used to tighten the packing nuts. - C. Punches, hammer, pliers, files, wire brush, putty knife, chalk and other tools generally contained in a good set of mechanics tools will be needed for things like cleaning up the gasket surfaces, removing pins from stem-wedge connections, etc.
+A screwdriver to raise the packing gland (if it is in the fully down position) and generally combination box open end wrenches are used to tighten the packing nuts. - C. Combination oil stone and flat plate glass course with fine 400 grit sandpaper to polish the wedge.
+Flat plates to check high spots on flat surfaces such as bonnet, seal surface and wedge in conjunction with machinist blueing. - D. Punches, hammer, pliers, files, wire brush, putty knife, chalk and other tools generally contained in a good set of mechanics tools will be needed for things like cleaning up the gasket surfaces, removing pins from stem-wedge connections, etc.